 If doctors notice these symptoms, it is imperative that they test for placental abruption.
 Unfortunately, many physicians overlook such traits.
 If not immediately treated, the separation can cause extensive damage to both mother and child.
 It can even lead to death.

 - Premature birth

 Cases of hypertension and trauma can cause placental abruption.
 If doctors know that their patient suffers from high blood pressure, they need to monitor the fetus and position of the placenta.
 Similarly, if an expectant mother is involved in a car accident or similar trauma, they are also at higher risk for placental abruption.
 If the placenta detaches from the uterus wall, immediate attention is required.
-Often times, if a mother is close to her due date, she may need to go into early labor to save the baby.
+Often, if a mother is close to her due date, she may need to go into early labor to save the baby.
 However, if the doctor does not diagnose the condition in time, it may be too late to save the baby or the mother.

-Allow Our Birth Injury Attorneys to Represent Your Case
+Allow Our Birth Injury Attorneys To Represent Your Case